Treasure (band): 2020–2022: Debut with The First Step tetralogy, reformation, and first Asia tour

-In January 2020, Treasure was re-introduced to the public with pictorials and a performance video for "Going Crazy" (미쳐가네; michyeogane), first unveiled on YG Treasure Box (2018–2019) and co-written by Mino of Winner.
+In January 2020, Treasure was re-introduced to the public with promotional pictorials and a performance video for "Going Crazy" (미쳐가네; michyeogane), first revealed on YG Treasure Box (2018–2019) and co-written by Mino of Winner.
 Their re-introduction also included variety programs such as Treasure Map.
 Modeled using Big Bang's debut as a blueprint, plans were set to release new music 3–4 times throughout the year, similar to how the quintet debuted with single albums in 2006.
 Prior to their official debut, Treasure became the fastest Korean act to chart on the Billboard Social 50, remaining on the chart for six consecutive weeks, and peaking at number 3 on August 29.
 Additionally, the group amassed an estimated 1.49 million subscribers on their YouTube channel ahead of their debut.

 Treasure debuted on August 7, 2020, with the single album The First Step: Chapter One, the inaugural installment of The First Step series.
-It garnered 170,000 pre-orders prior to its release, debuted atop the Circle Album Chart (formerly Gaon Album Chart), and was certified platinum by the Korea Music Content Association (KMCA), becoming their first-ever certification.
-The music video for its titular single, "Boy", received a "record amount of money" for its creation, surpassing 10 million views in 26 hours and 20 million views in six days on YouTube.
-It also became their first to reach 100 million views on the platform.
-Treasure commenced with promotions on August 9 with their first broadcast on Inkigayo.
-The second installment was released on September 18 and placed second on the Circle Album Chart.
-The lead single, "I Love You" (사랑해; saranghae), topped Rakuten Music for the month of September with less than two weeks of tracking.
-The third installment and its release on November 6 included lead single "Mmm" and the B-side "Orange" (오렌지; olenji), the group's first self-written song, created by Asahi.
-Concluding The First Step series, their first studio album was released on January 11, 2021.
+The release garnered 170,000 pre-orders, debuted atop the Gaon Album Chart, and received platinum certification from the Korea Music Content Association (KMCA).
+The music video for its lead single "Boy" surpassed 10 million views within 26 hours and 20 million views within six days, later becoming their first to reach 100 million views on YouTube.
+The second installment, released on September 18, entered the Gaon Album Chart at number two.
+Its titular single "I Love You" (사랑해; saranghae), topped Rakuten Music's monthly chart for September despite less than two weeks of tracking.
+The third installment followed on November 6 with the lead single "Mmm" and the B-side "Orange" (오렌지; olenji), the group's first self-produced work, written by Asahi.
+The series concluded with their first studio album, released on January 11, 2021.
 It marked their third number one on the Circle Album Chart and debuted atop for the month of January.
 The series ended with over 710,000 copies sold in three months and one million in five months, earning the band multiple awards, including their first at the Asia Artist Awards.